 Although chat is the core feature of Microsoft Teams, you got a few other cool tools that can be useful.
 Check out Shifts for work schedules, walkie talkie-functionality or add a calling plan to use teams as a telephone.

-Shifts, plan work schedules with ease
+Shifts, plan work schedules

 Shifts helps you plan the work schedule for your team.
 Everyone can see when they work, and it’s possible to add open shifts to choose from or easily swap shifts if needed.